 They said crooks were now employing various means to get control of people’s bank accounts through ATM or debit cards.
 The most commonly used trick is installing skimmer devices on ATMs and point-of-sale machines, which are then used to fraudulently copy data from cards.
 This data is then put on blank cards and illegal transactions are carried out.

-Last year, customers were asked to replace their existing debit/credit cards with new ones as the RBI had mandated to replace all existing magnetic stripe-only cards with EMV chip cards.
+Last year, customers were asked to replace their existing debit/credit cards with new ones as the RBI had mandated banks to replace all existing magnetic stripe-only cards with EMV chip cards.

 Chip-based cards use higher standards of data encryption and storage technology compared to magnetic stripe cards.
 Sensitive customer data is stored on a chip in these, making it difficult for fraudsters to access customer information.
 The information in the chip is encrypted and so is the transmission of information thereon.